startupsteroid-com/docs.ssdspv.com/content/docs/DealFlow/login/forgetPassword/index.md

 - Then you will get a form to add new password and save that.
 Once you save the password, here you will be redirected to Login Page again to enter credentials.
 - You can also choose the Resend OTP option in case you need that.

-if you still have any doubts you can refer the video mentioned above.
+If you still have any doubts you can refer the video mentioned above.